The Fast and the Furious: Tokyo Drift (soundtrack)

 The Fast and the Furious: Tokyo Drift (Original Motion Picture Soundtrack) is the soundtrack album to Justin Lin's 2006 action film The Fast and the Furious: Tokyo Drift.
 It was released on June 20, 2006 via Universal Motown.
 It features contributions from Don Omar, Teriyaki Boyz, Atari Teenage Riot, Brian Tyler, DJ Shadow, Dragon Ash, Evil Nine, Far East Movement, Mos Def, N.E.R.D., Tego Calderón and The 5.6.7.8's.

 Track listing

 Other songs

 "Bawitdaba" by Kid Rock plays during the first race in the film with Lucas Black's character Sean Boswell racing against Zachery Ty Bryan's character Clay.
 "Ooh Ahh (My Life Be Like)" by GRITS featuring Toby Mac was featured in the film during a scene with Bow Wow's character Twinkie; the song was originally released on the group's 2002 album "The Art of Translation" and was later remixed by Liquid Beat.
-Shonen Knife's cover of The Carpenters' "Top of The World" begins a scene where Sean and Neela sit to eat noodles together.
+Shonen Knife's cover of The Carpenters' "Top of the World" begins a scene where Sean and Neela sit to eat noodles together.
 "You'll Be Under My Wheels" by The Prodigy was used to lead into the film's end credits.
+"There it Go" by Juelz Santana was used to introduce the scene in Han's garage.
 None were included on the film's official soundtrack.